-1. Admission and Completion Rates (2018/19)
+1. Admission and Completion Rates

-In the 2018 intake, we admitted 155 students to the PCLL.
-Of the 155 students, one was approved to defer studies to the 2019/20 academic year; one was approved to take leave of absence for one academic year due to medical reasons.
-One withdrew from studies at the end of Term One and two were discontinued in accordance with the PCLL Assessment Regulations.
-The remaining 150 students successfully completed the PCLL.
-The excellent pass rate is a reflection of the quality of the students admitted to the programme.
+In the 2019 intake, we admitted 158 students to the PCLL.
+Including two students who were approved to defer studies from 2018/19 to the 2019/20 academic year, there were initially 160 students.
+Of these 160 students: two were approved to defer studies to the 2020/21 academic year.
+One withdrew from studies during Term One and one was discontinued in accordance with the PCLL Assessment Regulations.
+The remaining 156 students successfully completed the PCLL.
+The pass rate is a reflection of the quality of the students admitted to the Programme.